ScopeFoundry/scopefoundry.github.io/content/en/docs/500_demopico-docs/_index.md

 ---
 title: Demopico Workshop
 weight: 500
+description: Notes on a workshop with hands-on-device experience.
 ---

 {{% pageinfo color="info" %}}
 This is the documentation of a workshop conducted in Summer 2024.
-To follow this workshop you need hardwares specified [here](/docs/500_demopico-docs/100_demo_pico_hw/#hardware-overview)
+To follow this workshop you need hardwares specified [here](/docs/500_demopico-docs/100_demo_pico_hw/#hardware-overview).
 {{% /pageinfo %}}

 {{% pageinfo color="info" %}}
-The repo for this workshop can be found [here](https://github.com/ScopeFoundry/demopico)
+The repo for this workshop can be found [here](https://github.com/ScopeFoundry/demopico).
 {{% /pageinfo %}}